Gospel of Marcion: Semler hypothesis and Schwegler hypothesis

-Firstly, there are many passages found in reconstructions of Marcion's gospel (based on comments of his detractors) that seem to contradict Marcion's own theology, which would be unexpected if Marcion was simply removing passages from Luke which he hadn't agreed with.
-Matthias Klinghardt has argued in 2008:
+Firstly, there are many passages found in reconstructions of Marcion's gospel (based on comments of his detractors) that seem to contradict Marcion's own theology, which would be unexpected if Marcion was simply removing passages from Luke with which he did not agree.
+Matthias Klinghardt (in 2008) and Jason BeDuhn (in 2012) have both made this argument in detail.

-Secondly, Marcion is said to have claimed that the gospel he used was original and the canonical Luke was a falsification.
-The accusations of alteration are therefore mutual:
+Secondly, Marcion is attested to have claimed that the gospel he used was original and that the canonical Luke was a falsification.
+The accusations of alteration are therefore mutual.

-Thirdly, John Knox and Joseph Tyson have shown that, of the material that is omitted from Marcion's gospel but included in canonical Luke, the vast majority (79.5-87.2%) is unique to Luke, with no parallel in the earlier gospels of Mark and Matthew.
-They argue that this result is entirely expected if canonical Luke is the result of adding new material to Marcion's gospel or its source, but that it is very much unexpected if Marcion removed material from Luke.
+Thirdly, John Knox and Joseph Tyson (both using Harnack's edition), and more recently Daniel A. Smith (using Roth's edition), have all put forth statistical analyses showing that Lukan single traditions are disproportionately lacking in the Gospel of Marcion, while double and triple traditions are disproportionately present.
+They argue that this result makes sense if canonical Luke added new material to Marcion's gospel or its source, but that it is unlikely if Marcion removed material from Luke.

-"In the mid-twentieth century, John Knox introduced a variation on the Semler Hypothesis that combined it with elements of the other two hypotheses [the Patristic and Schwegler]": he considers that the gospels of Luke and Marcion date back to a common source, and that the gospel of Marcion removed parts of this source, while that Luke added some parts not originally present in this source.
-This hypothesis was developed further by Joseph B. Tyson.
-Knox and Tyson also studied the Book of Acts, and "[b]oth find an anti-Marcionite intent behind the handling of Paul in Acts."
+There are more nuanced variations and combinations of these hypotheses.
+Knox and Tyson, for example, follow the Semler hypothesis in general, but still posit with the Patristic hypothesis that Marcion removed some passages.
+Pier Angelo Gramaglia, in his critical translation of Klinghardt's edition, concurs with the overall direction of the Semler and Schwegler hypotheses, but has argued on philological grounds that the Gospel of Marcion and Luke are two successive editions by the same editor.
+Like several 19th century scholars, Knox, Tyson, Vinzent, and Klinghardt have extended the Schwegler hypothesis to include the canonical Book of Acts, arguing that it is an anti-Marcionite work.

+Judith Lieu argues that Marcion had access and edited a work extremely similar to the Canonical Gospel of Luke, though this older work would have lacked certain passages.
+As such the currently extant Gospel of Luke would have appeared after the Gospel of Marcion.

 As a version of Mark

 In 2008, Matthias Klinghardt proposed that Marcion's gospel was based on the Gospel of Mark, that the Gospel of Matthew was an expansion of the Gospel of Mark with reference to the Gospel of Marcion, and that the Gospel of Luke was an expansion of the Gospel of Marcion with reference to the Gospels of Matthew and Mark.
 In Klinghardt's view, this model elegantly accounts for the double tradition— material shared by Matthew and Luke, but not Mark— without appealing to purely hypothetical documents, such as the Q source.
 In his 2015 book, Klinghardt changed his opinion compared to his 2008 article.
 In his 2015 book, he considers that the gospel of Marcion precedes and influenced the four gospels (Matthew, Mark, Luke, and John).

-Research from 2018 suggests that the Gospel of Marcion may have been the original two-source gospel based on Q and Mark.